 Luckily, these scams can easily be avoided with a few minutes of investigative work.
 Before purchasing an online PALS Certification or PALS Recertification course, use this list as a reference for confirming the PALS provider you intend to use is legitimate:

+Pay close attention to what any online PALS certification course is offering.
 As I explained in a previous post, no PALS course can be both AHA-approved AND entirely online.
 The AHA does not accredit any wholly online PALS provider, period.
-That having been said, if you are not required to obtain an AHA PALS certification, you should still absolutely look for an online PALS course that is based on the latest AHA guidelines and is compliant current Joint Commission (JCAHO) standards.
+That having been said, if you are not required to obtain an AHA PALS certification, you should still absolutely look for an online PALS course that is based on the latest AHA guidelines and is compliant with current Joint Commission (JCAHO) standards.
 However, there is a big difference between claiming your courses are based on AHA guidelines (which is a good thing) and claiming they are AHA-approved or AHA-accredited(which is a lie.)